philtymps/SpeedmentLiveData/README.md

 4) Trigger the SPEEDMENT-ORDERS transaction.
 This will extract the YFS_ORDER_HEADER and YFS_ORDER_LINE tables and insrt into the target database.

 To create the database schema on your target database for the first time, manually trigger the SPEEDMENT-RESET agent.
-You should notice 6 Tables being created including:
+You should notice up to 7 Tables being created including:
 1) YFS_ORDER_HEADER - Order Header Records
 2) YFS_ORDER_LINE - Order Line Records
 3) YFS_ITEM - Item Records
 4) YFS_INVENTORY_ITEM - Inventory Item Records
 5) YFS_INVENTORY_SUPPLY - Inventory Supply Records
 6) YFS_INVENTORY_DEMAND - Inventory Demand Records
+7) YFS_SHIP_NODE - Ship Node Records

 Note you can trigger this transaction anytime you want to flush your target database of all the data and reload the data.
 The data loaded is all items from the last 10 years and all your orders and inventory from the prior 30 days.